This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Applications for authorisation of mergers are not common.
 There have not been any since 2002.

 Cartel conduct is currently a high enforcement priority for the ACCC.

 Parallel civil and criminal regimes

 In Australia, cartel conduct is subject to parallel regimes of civil prohibitions and criminal offences.
 Except for the standard of proof and the requirement to demonstrate intentional participation for the criminal offence, the civil prohibitions and criminal offences have identical elements.

 Definitions of cartel conduct

-The CCA defines cartel conduct to comprise provisions in contracts, arrangements and understandings between actual or potential competitors which have:
+The CCA defines cartel conduct to comprise provisions in contracts, arrangements and understandings between actual or potential competitors that have:

 - the purpose or likely effect of fixing, controlling or maintaining prices (or components of prices) for goods or services; or

 - the purpose of restricting output, allocating customers or suppliers, or rigging bids.

 As at the time of writing, there have been no criminal prosecutions for cartel conduct in Australia since the criminal regime was introduced in Australia in the second half of 2009.
 One reason for this may be that the ACCC must refer criminal cartel matters to the Federal Director of Public Prosecutions (DPP) for criminal prosecution and may only be likely to do so in exceptional cases where, for example, there is recidivism.